 - Update your driver information: If you are retired, you might get a discount on your policy.
 You may also receive a discount if you update your vehicle to pleasure use, rather than commute use.

 - Reconsider the car you drive: You may be able to save on car insurance by downgrading the vehicle model you own or buying a newer model with more safety equipment.
 Just be sure to get a quote for a vehicle before you buy it, to make sure it saves you money on insurance.

 Pay your premium in full: If you can afford to pay your premium in full, you might save money.

 By going through this process, you may be able to save money on your premiums.
 Even a small percentage of savings can add up over time.

 Do seniors pay more for auto insurance?

-On average, auto insurance premiums begin to increase again around age 70.
+On average, auto insurance premiums decrease as you age but can begin to increase again around age 70.
 There are many factors that contribute to whether a senior pays more for auto insurance.
 However, compared to teens and younger drives, seniors still pay less for insurance.
 Car insurance premiums are personalized to your individual rating factors, like your driving history, the type of car you drive and the coverages you choose.

 What is the best car insurance for seniors?

 The best car insurance company will be different for everyone because everyone has unique rating factors and is looking for different things from a company.
 Getting quotes from several companies can help you to compare the premiums, coverages, discounts, customer service ratings, financial strength and policy features.
 This could help you to find a company that fits your needs.

 How does a defensive driver course for seniors work?